Author Guidelines

 e) Identification of the authorship of the work must be removed from the file and from the ‘Properties' option in Word.
 The rule is mandatory for both types of submission adopted by Mediações, double-blind evaluation and open evaluation.

-f) Authors and co-authors must include their ORCID numbers in the identification data, as well as obligatory information (full name, full institutional affiliation, city, State, country, mini-curriculum, Lattes link, funding source(s), possible Interest Conflicts).
+f) Authors and co-authors must include their ORCID numbers in the identification data, as well as obligatory information (full name, full institutional affiliation, city, State, country, mini-curriculum, Lattes link, funding source(s), e-mail(s), possible Interest Conflicts).

-g) Authors are entirely responsible for observing the rules of academic good practice, in particular those concerning plagiarism and self-plagiarism, described in the instructions contained in the journal’s Plagiarism section.
-The maximum amount of self-citation accepted by Mediações is 5%.
+g) Authors are entirely responsible for observing the rules of academic good practice, in particular those concerning plagiarism and self-plagiarism, described in the instructions contained in the journal's Plagiarism The maximum amount of self-citation accepted by Mediações is 5%.

 j) It is mandatory for authors whose manuscripts are available in preprint servers to inform Mediações, at the time of submission, of the virtual location link of the article as well as its DOI, which should be inserted in the 'Comments for the Editor' box.
+Are aware that manuscripts previously deposited in preprint servers will always be subject to open review regarding the identification of the author(s).

 Texts should be presented in Microsoft Word format (or that of a compatible word processor) in 1.5 line spacing and 12 point Times New Roman.
 Figures and tables should be inserted in the body of the text, not at the end of the document.
 Footnotes should be short and will only be published if they are essential to understanding the ideas and key concepts.
 Citations in foreign languages should be translated into the language adopted in the article.